saulpanders/fractals/README.md

 # fractals
 Having some fun with programming by generating pretty fractals with Python3.
-I will try periodically update this repo.
+I will try to periodically update this repo.

 ## ascii_fractals.py
 Outputs fractals comprised of ASCII/text characters to the console.